Show more

 Additionally, Osmond has no problem interpreting documents regardless of language.
 As such, it can immediately detect typos—typical of lesser-quality forgeries—and can immediately tell users if something seems even a bit off.

 In conclusion, Osmond is the ultimate guarantee to deciding what passport can be deemed truly strong.
-Because no matter how fast criminals can replicate the security features of that particular country’s passport and where the “issuing” country is on the Henley & Partners index, Osmond cannot be fooled.
+No matter how fast criminals can replicate the security features of that particular country’s passport and where the “issuing” country is on the Henley & Partners index, Osmond cannot be fooled.